No booking fees on the app

 Can UK train tickets be refunded or changed?

-In the UK, refund and change policies for train tickets vary by type.
-Advance Tickets are generally non-refundable but may be changeable for a fee.
-Flexible tickets, like Anytime Train Tickets and Off-Peak train tickets, offer more options for refunds and changes.
-Review the specific terms and conditions of your ticket or refer to UK train ticket types for precise details.
+In the UK, the refund and exchange policies for train tickets vary depending on the type of ticket purchased.
+Advance Tickets are usually non-refundable but can sometimes be exchanged for a fee.
+Anytime Train Tickets and Off-Peak train tickets offer more generous refund and exchange options.
+Always check the terms and conditions of your ticket or visit UK train ticket types for specific details.

 How do I check train delays and cancellations in the UK?

-Use TrainPal for quick access to live updates and notifications.
-If your phone allows messages from us, you'll receive instant notifications about train cancellations directly on your screen.
+Get easy and quick access to live updates and notifications via the TrainPal app.
+If your phone is enabled to receive messages from us, you'll receive notifications about train cancellations on your screen as soon as you pick up your phone

 Which train companies operate the Leeds to London Kings Cross route?